PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_HCAI-FundamentalsAndUserTesting.md

 In the afternoon, we're going to design and test the core functionality component of our HCAI application, which the part which actually contains the AI; the computer vision algorithm.
 We'll design and test that AI component of our application by doing an iterative Wizzard of Oz experiment!

 ## Learning Objectives:
-After this module, you'll be able to run and conduct:
+After this module, you'll be able to:
+0. Understand and apply the fundamentals of HCAI;
-1. Demo you prototype and collect feedback;
+1. Demo your prototype and collect feedback;
+2. Create and operate a paper prototype;
-2. Conduct a Wizzard of Oz user test;
+3. Conduct a Wizzard of Oz Experiment;

 Table of contents:
 0. Stand-up: 0.5 hours
 1. User-testing - Demo: 1 hour
 2. Human-Centered AI Fundamentals & Applications **Lecture**: 1.5 hours
-3. Wizzard of Oz Experiment: 3.5 hours
+3. Wizzard of Oz Experiment Prototyping 3.5 hours
 4. In-Class Discussion: 0.5 hours